The Progressive Corporation (PGR) Stock: A Closer Look at the Market Potential

 PGR) stock’s latest price update

-The Progressive Corporation (NYSE: PGR)’s stock price has increased by 5.78 compared to its previous closing price of 135.06.
-Nevertheless, the company has seen a 0.57% surge in its stock price over the last five trading sessions.
+The Progressive Corporation (NYSE: PGR)’s stock price has increased by 0.83 compared to its previous closing price of 139.07.
+However, the company has experienced a -1.14% decline in its stock price over the last five trading sessions.
+Barron’s reported on 01/10/22 that Apple, Microsoft, and 13 More Tech Stocks to Help Investors Forget the Fed

 PGR’s Market Performance

-PGR’s stock has risen by 0.57% in the past week, with a monthly rise of 2.58% and a quarterly rise of 11.37%.
-The volatility ratio for the week is 3.26% while the volatility levels for the last 30 days are 1.96% for The Progressive Corporation The simple moving average for the last 20 days is 0.47% for PGR stock, with a simple moving average of 13.36% for the last 200 days.
+The Progressive Corporation (PGR) has seen a -1.14% fall in stock performance for the week, with a -0.91% decline in the past month and a 10.90% surge in the past quarter.
+The volatility ratio for the week is 3.81%, and the volatility levels for the past 30 days are at 2.15% for PGR.
+The simple moving average for the last 20 days is -1.11% for PGR stock, with a simple moving average of 11.00% for the last 200 days.

 Analysts’ Opinion of PGR